Premiership of Nicola Sturgeon: First year in office

 On 20 November 2014, Sturgeon was officially sworn into the office of First Minister of Scotland at the Court of Session in Edinburgh after receiving the Royal Warrant of Appointment by Her Majesty Queen Elizabeth II.
 On the day of her appointment she became the fifth and first female first minister.
-The same day of taking office, she was appointed to the Privy Council of the United Kingdom and therefore granted the style 'The Right Honourable'.
+The same day of taking office, she was appointed to the Privy Council and therefore granted the style 'The Right Honourable'.
 On 21 November, she unveiled her Cabinet with a 50/50 gender balance, promoting Finance Secretary John Swinney to become her deputy first minister.

 During her first First Minister's Questions after being sworn in, Sturgeon tried to strike a conciliatory tone, saying that she came into her new post "with an open mind and a willingness to hear proposals from all sides of the chamber."

 2015 Westminster landslide

 Sturgeon took part in several Scottish and UK-wide TV election debates in the run up to the 2015 general election and according to opinion polls was regarded to have had a successful performance.
 The SNP went on to win a landslide victory in Scotland, with 56 out of 59 seats.

 On 4 April 2015, a leaked memo from the Scotland Office alleged that Sturgeon privately told the French ambassador Sylvie Bermann that she would "rather see David Cameron remain as PM".
 This was in contrast to her publicly stated opposition to a Conservative Government on the run up to the election.
 The memo was quickly denied by both Sturgeon and the French consulate.
 It was later noted that the memo had contained a disclaimer that parts of the conversation may have been "lost in translation" and its release had been ordered by then Scottish Secretary Alistair Carmichael.
 Sturgeon stated that Carmichael had "engaged in dirty tricks" and that he should consider his position as an MP.